 An original urban map is intertwined with vineyards located within the city limits.
 The vineyards are located between Vomero and Posillipo, between the crater of Agnano, the hills of the Camaldoli e Chiaiano and the area of the Scudillo.
 They represent a landscape of unparalleled beauty, where humans guard the vineyards within the complex urban fabric of the Neapolitan city, coexisting in perfect harmony with nature.

-What makes these urban vineyards unique is their ability to take root in an area that, together with its province, represents one of the few areas worldwide where the
+What makes these urban vineyards unique is their ability to take root in an area that, together with its province, represents one of the few areas worldwide where the traditional free-range cultivation due to the volcanic origin of the soil, thus allowing the preservation of vines and ancient forms of farming.

 Metropolitan vineyards in Campania also represent heroic viticulture and are found scattered throughout various areas.
 On the Sorrento and Amalfi coasts, islands, and inland Campania.
 An emblematic example is the